zeynepakay/Rakkas/_posts/2015-09-21-best_and_worst_of_calligraphy.md

 ![Calligraphy_strings](/public/Calligraphy_strings.jpg)

 <p class="caption">
 On top, the calligraphic results; on the bottom the lettering references.
+Bottom images via Ebay.
 </p>

 Armed with my steel pen and large sheets of paper this time, I started to recreate certain strings I saw in the lettering samples I was perusing.
 This was a good introduction into not only how different stroke structures contribute to different lettering styles, but also how letter combinations connect to or stack on each other in said styles.